 Product photography is usually a studio pursuit.
 Products are carefully photographed and styled in an easily controlled environment.
 Every aspect of the shoot can be manipulated to the minutest degree easy.

 It’s the fault of our particular environment.
 Who wouldn’t want to make the most of the spectacular backdrop that surrounds us on the Isle of Skye?

-Uisge Lusach, the uniquely Gaelic gin distiller, asked us to provide product and promotional images taking advantage of the distillery’s home at Isleornsay in Sleat.
-We agreed, looking forward to incorporating the distillery’s wonderful situation into the photographs.
+Uisge Lusach, the uniquely Gaelic gin distiller, asked us to provide product and promotional images taking advantage of the distillery’s distinctly photogenic home at Isleornsay in Sleat.
+We looked forward to incorporating the distillery’s wonderful situation into the photographs.

 Not being a gin drinker myself I was unaware of a contention within the gin community – lemon, orange or lime?
 Which citrus fruit slice is best with gin?

 This conundrum was solved by going with the obvious answer.
-Whoever signs the cheque gets to choose.
+Whoever signs the cheques gets to choose.
 So we went with lime first.

 We moved on and out with our box, bottle, glasses, fruit and ice to around and about the pier making the most of it’s views of the iconic lighthouse on Ornsay.

 There were other pictures the client wanted which needed tide, light and tourists to cooperate.
-The gin bottle was to have the Isleornsay offices, pier and hotel in the background. to have them lit correctly needed the sun to be rising and the sky blue.
-The tide had to be in too and there were to be no cars or tourists in the shot.
-Since this taking place June it all came together at 6am when the only people awake were the staff at the hotel, me and the midges, all of the midges who were keen on breakfast.
-I used pretty much a whole can of Smidge to protect myself but I think the results were worth it.
+The gin bottle was to have the Isleornsay offices, pier and hotel in the background.
+To have them lit correctly needed the sun to be rising and the sky blue.
+The tide had to be in and there were to be no cars or tourists in the shot.
+Since this was taking place in June that meant it all came together at 6am.
+The only people awake were the staff at the hotel, me and the midges, lots and lots of midges who were keen on breakfast.
+I used pretty much a whole can of Smidge to protect myself and that still barely kept them at bay but I think the results were worth it.